Applying for Life Insurance with a DUI Charge

 As difficult as it may seem to get life insurance after getting a DUI charge, it’s not impossible to get an affordable policy.
 Working with a life insurance advisor or expert can help you navigate through the different policies that you can choose from, depending on the time since your DUI charge.

 Note that in addition to the federal Criminal Code of Canada impaired driving penalties and criminal offences, each province has its own sanctions for impaired driving.
-Below are the sanctions for impaired driving offences for Alberta, British Columbia, and Ontario:
+Below are the sanctions for impaired driving offences for Alberta, British Columbia, Ontario, and Manitoba:

 What does impaired driving or a DUI look like in Alberta?